Israel strikes Syria, Lebanon following rocket attacks, military says

 The Take: Israel’s ground war on Gaza begins

-Pro-Palestine crowd storms Russia’s Dagestan to protest flight from Israel
+Angry crowd storms Russia’s Dagestan airport to protest flight from Israel

 Reuters, Al Jazeera journalists ‘targeted’ in Lebanon strike: Press group